 The straps on your mask, known as headgear, should be replaced when there are signs of a loss of tension.

 Some people experience a sore nose, throat and mouth dryness and nasal congestion when using BiPAPTM.
-If you can do, a humidifier can be added to your BiPAP machine.
+If you do, a humidifier can be added to your BiPAP machine.

 This must be prescribed by your consultant.